michhar/flask-simple-user-assignmet/README.md

 This project is a WIP.
 This will have two parts:

-1) Programmatically deploy a multi-user Azure Data Science Virtual Machine (DSVM) with Ubuntu
+1) Programmatically deploy a multi-user <a href="https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/" target="_blank">Azure Data Science Virtual Machine (DSVM)</a> with Ubuntu for working with PyTorch and other deep learning frameworks through Jupyter

-2) Setting up a web app based on Flask for handing out user logins to a VM with Jupyterhub.
-The final product is handy for workshops where Jupyter and a custom setup is needed.
+2) Setting up a web app based on Flask for handing out user logins to a VM with <a href="https://jupyterhub.readthedocs.io/en/stable/" target="_blank">JupyterHub</a>

+The final product is handy for workshops where Jupyter and a multi-user setup is needed.

 ## What gets deployed

-* NC6 Ubuntu Data Science Virtual Machine with JupyterHub and PyTorch kernels
+* NC6 Ubuntu Data Science Virtual Machine with JupyterHub and <a href="https://pytorch.org/" target="_blank">PyTorch</a> kernels (1, 0.4.1, 0.3.1)
 * Azure App Service for Flask webapp
 * AAD App with a Service Principal